5 Tips For Keeping A Daily Journal

 “I shall try simply to keep a record of working days and the amount done in each and the success (as far as I can know it) of the day.
 Just now the work goes well.”

-Journaling can be whatever you want.
-It doesn’t need to sound or look a certain way.
+Remember: journaling doesn’t need to sound or look a certain way.
 It can be lists, notes, brainstorming, goal planning and a whole lot more.

 All you have to do is write!
 Keep that up and you’ll cultivate your journaling practice into your daily routine.